SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 ### Before moving on

-Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-C` (or close the tab of the running command).
+Be sure to stop the service by clicking on the first Terminal window and typing `CTRL-z` to stop and send the running application to the background.
+Then at the command line, enter `kill %1` to stop the application.

 ## Congratulations!